ianvanharten/all-time-reading-list/README.md

 - The Once and Future King -- TH White
 - How (Not) To Be Secular: Reading Charles Taylor -- James K.A.
 Smith
 - The Psychedelic Handbook -- Rick Strassman

+## September 2022
+- The Immortality Key: The Secret History of the Religion With No Name -- Brian Muraresku